linuxwacom/gsetwacom/README.md

 currently implemented.

 ### No serial number detection

 `gsetwacom` cannot detect a stylus serial number, external tools need to be used to find the serial number of a stylus.
+The `gsetwacom list-styli` tool currently uses the gnome-control-center (GNOME Settings) cache file for styli - this only works where GNOME Settings has "seen" the stylus before by bringing it into proximity above the GNOME Settings window.

 ## License